 We strive to do our part to reduce greenhouse gas ("GHG") emissions in our business operations by putting in place business strategies which align with the goal of limiting global temperature rise.

-In total for Scope 1 and 2, the Group contributed 1,769.42 tonnes CO2-e of GHG emissions.
-This is the first year the Group is reporting the GHG emissions hence there are no comparative figures.
+In total for Scope 1 and 2, the Group contributed 1,930.32 tonnes CO2-e of GHG emissions.
 The carbon intensity was 0.04 tonnes CO2-e/million S\$ revenue.